techtown-training/kubernetes-intro/lab_setup/lab_setup and instructor_checklist.md

 - <b>Password:</b> There is no password, ASPE will provide the Default.ppk or Default.pem file.
 To mention here, if you are using unix/mac machines to connect, you need pem file, set the permission to `400`
 - <b>IP:</b> ASPE will provide the IP address, for this course we need 1 instance per student

-For the microservice course, the instance will have Docker and kubernetes packages installed in it.
+For the Kubernetes course, the instance will have Docker and kubernetes packages installed in it.
 But it doesnt have kubernetes master setup.
 That has been included in the mandatory exercise 2.1